 Financial Relief Can Increase Work Productivity

 The researchers then set up a system in which a rotating group of workers received about the equivalent of a month’s pay in one lump sum.
 There was no increase in wages, no difference in hours worked, and no other change in the job.
 The workers simply received their usual earnings in a larger payment made earlier than expected.

 The result?
 Workers with the increased cash on hand were 222% more likely to pay off their debt, often within three days.
 The workers also experienced a 6.2% increase in productivity and a noticeable decrease in mistakes, signaling that their focus and attention increased when their financial worries diminished.

 The study authors realize that many psychological factors might account for the increase in productivity that stems from having more cash on hand.
 But the lessons from the field indicate that when employers help workers find the means to alleviate some of their financial worries, the workers tend to become more productive.

 At SoFi at Work, we believe financial health can lead to an increase in work productivity.
 Our holistic approach to employee financial well-being, including education, solutions, and contribution benefits, can help you help your employees achieve financial freedom.

-SoFi at Work is offered by Social Finance Inc. SoFi loans are offered by SoFi Lending Corp., licensed by the Department of Financial Protection and Innovation under the California Financing Law, license #6054612; NMLS #1121636 (www.nmlsconsumeraccess.org ).
+SoFi at Work is offered by Social Finance Inc. SoFi loans are offered by SoFi Lending Corp. or an affiliate, licensed by the Department of Financial Protection and Innovation under the California Financing Law, license #6054612; NMLS #1121636 (www.nmlsconsumeraccess.org ).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 2750 E. Cottonwood Parkway #300 Cottonwood Heights, UT 84121. ©2021 Social Finance, Inc. All rights reserved.
 Information as of March 8, 2021, and is subject to change.